astral-sh/uv/docs/reference/cli.md

 ## uv python

-Manage Python versions and installations (experimental)
+Manage Python versions and installations

 Generally, uv first searches for Python in a virtual environment, either active or in a `.venv` directory  in the current working directory or